SpectralOps/netz/README.md

 ```

 ### Result
-We tested it on AWS with c4.8xlarge with 6 x NIC ~ 2.9M ~ 3.5M PPS => took 35 minutes
+On AWS with c4.8xlarge with 6 x NIC ~ 2.9M ~ 3.5M PPS => took 35 minutes

 ### 5. Faster++++ :zap::dizzy::tornado:
 #### Run on Cloud with 10gbps NIC with [PF_RING ZC (Zero Copy)](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/)
-In case you want to scrape the internet in a few minutes with [PF_RING ZC (Zero Copy)](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/), you will need to run a machine that supports the kernel device drivers, and a machine that has 10gbps NIC.
+In case you want to scrape the internet in a few minutes with [PF_RING ZC (Zero Copy)](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/), you will need to run a machine that supports the kernel device drivers and a machine that has 10gbps NIC.

 Notes:
 * Because [PF_RING ZC (Zero Copy)](https://www.ntop.org/products/packet-capture/pf_ring/pf_ring-zc-zero-copy/) bypasses the TCP stack, so in case you have just one NIC ens3 and you will open it with **zc**:enc3, you will lose SSH access.
-If you still want SSH access, you will need another NIC, e.g ens4, then open ens4 with **zc**, so it will be **zc**:ens4, so ens3 will continue as management NIC for SSH.
+If you still want SSH access, you will need another NIC, e.g. ens4, then open ens4 with **zc**, so it will be **zc**:ens4, so ens3 will continue as management NIC for SSH.
-* If you will run machine with 1gbps NIC, it will still be fast, but it will take **x10** more time you could `¯\_(ツ)_/¯`
+* If you run a machine with 1gbps NIC, it will still be fast, but it will take **x10** more time you could `¯\_(ツ)_/¯`
-* You don't have to run such machine like c4.8xlarge, you can run each machine that support the ixgbevf
+* You don't have to run such a machine like c4.8xlarge, you can run each machine that supports the ixgbevf
 from: [enhanced networking with the Intel 82599 VF interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/sriov-networking.html)